Medical Program Assistant | Mental Health Services

-All students may experience issues and concerns that impact their ability to perform academically and we regularly consult with faculty, staff, and parents who have concerns about students.
-In addition to direct counseling services for students, Mental Health Services provides ongoing consultation throughout the year to faculty, advisors, and other university staff.
+Students may experience issues and concerns that impact their ability to perform academically, connect interpersonally, or function effectively as students.
+In addition to providing services for students, Mental Health Services also offers ongoing consultation throughout the year to faculty, advisors, and other university staff.
 We recognize that faculty and staff are often the first to notice when students are struggling and may want advice on how best to help or guide them to further assistance.
 You may want to know how to get a student connected to services, whether to involve UWPD, or to determine your specific role in supporting a student – in these and other situations, give us a call to consult with a counselor.

 - Information about how to access services

 - Consultation about students who appear to be in distress